Determining isotopy classes of crossing arcs in alternating links: Acknowledgments

 \section{Acknowledgments}

-I am grateful to Marc Lackenby for many enlightening conversations and for being a host for my visits to the University of Oxford where this research was started; to Marc Culler, Carlo Petronio, and Jessica Purcell for helpful comments and correspondence; to Joel Hass and Abigail Thompson for interest in this work and encouragement.
+I am grateful to Marc Lackenby for many enlightening conversations and comments on the draft; to Marc Culler, David Futer, Joel Hass, Carlo Petronio, Jessica Purcell, Morwen Thistlethwaite, and Abigail Thompson for helpful discussions.
 The work was partially supported by the NSF-AWM travel mentoring grant, and by the NSF DMS-1406588 grant.

 \vvv